ITT-26/assignment-04-cv-and-markers-marcel-moz/README.md

 # 2 AR Game
 - Install the required packages from [`requirements.txt`](requirements.txt)
+- Make sure that the code from task 1 is also available since task 2 uses it.
+You need this whole repository for task 2.
 - Run [`AR_game.py`](./ar_game/AR_game.py) located in [`ar_game`](./ar_game/) via command line `python .\AR_game.py`
 - Show your ARUCO board to play (see instructions in game)
 - It is best to hold the board at the edge on either the bottom or top.
 The board needs to be presented horizontally.